charlourdes/spending-analyser/README.md

 Hello, and thank you for considering my application.
 I have really enjoyed working on this task and hope you like what I have come up with!

-I chose the Spending Analyser task.

-## The requirements/features I have included and some of my thinking behind them:
+## How I have met the requirements and how this app works

 1. ### Synthetic but realistic transaction data